 Increase the amount of food waste that you compost with a homemade Bokashi bucket.
 The name refers to the Japanese translation for "fermented organic matter," which is exactly what's created when food waste is layered in the bucket with an inoculant for about a week and a half.

 Bokashi composting is a great way to increase the amount of food waste you can compost.
 In a Bokashi system, previously "un-compostable" foods such as meat and dairy, are able to be composted (fermented, really) and then buried in your garden or compost pile, or added to your worm bin.

-You can purchase pre-made Bokashi bins.
-These typically consist of a bucket of some kind, a tray to allow for drainage, and a lid.
-They can cost thirty dollars or more, depending on which bells and whistles they have.
-And while they work great, there is a much less expensive option that you can make yourself.
+You can purchase pre-made Bokashi bins, which consist of a bucket of some kind, a tray to allow for drainage, and a lid.
+While they work well, there is a much less expensive option that you can make yourself.

 - Set the drilled bucket into the other bucket, which you have not drilled holes in.

 - Cover the bucket with a tight-fitting lid.
 Usually, you will find matching lids near the buckets in the home center.

 - Start adding your food scraps and Bokashi to the bucket.

 Tips for Making a Bokashi Bucket

 While this Bokashi bucket is easy to make, you can run into a few pitfalls if you don't get things quite right.